MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-config-crossplat-runas-profile.md

 -   Username and password for privileged access to the UNIX or Linux computer.
 If you prefer not to provide credentials for a privileged account, you can use unprivileged credentials and have the credentials on the UNIX or Linux computer elevated.

     You can choose between su or sudo elevation.
-If the account is to be elevated using 'su', you'll need the 'su' password.
-For more information about Authentication on the UNIX or Linux computer, see [Access UNIX and Linux computers in Operations Manager](manage-security-authenticate-crossplat.md)
+If the account is to be elevated using 'su', you will need the 'su' password.

 #### Create a Run As account